Relaxed Actor-Critic with Convergence Guarantees for Continuous-Time Optimal Control of Nonlinear Systems: Relaxed Continuous-Time Actor-Critic

 and

-This proves Lemma~3.
-We have thus proven that starting from any arbitrary initial policy, the DGPI algorithm in Algorithm~3 converges to an admissible policy.
-As claimed previously, this relaxes the requirement A1, which is typical to most other ADP algorithms.
+Thus, we have proved that starting from any initial policy, the RCTAC algorithm in Algorithm~3 converges to an admissible policy.
+As claimed previously, this relaxes the requirement A1, which is typical for most other ADP algorithms. \end{proof}

-We now present our main result.
-It is shown in the following theorem that the value function $V_{\omega}(x)$ and policy $\pi_{\theta}(x)$ converge to optimum uniformly by applying DGPI Algorithm~\ref{alg:DGPI}.
+We now present our main result, which shows that the value NN $V(x;\omega)$ and policy NN $\pi(x;\theta)$ converge to optimum uniformly by applying Algorithm~\ref{alg:RCTAC}.